flash-me/angular-micro-frontends/README.md

 1. The angular packages are published in partially compilation mode.
 For this approach the fully compilation is required.
 This is done by using `@babel/cli` together with the `@angular/compiler-cli/linker/babel` plugin
 2. rxjs does not provide FESM formats and somehow bugs with the exports, so we make use of skypack (Thank you folks!)
 3. ESM cannot be loaded from the filesystem, therefore we need to start a local webserver (e.g. live-server)
+4. FESM2020 is not compatible out of the box with zone.js when using `async await`.
+Therefore FESM2015 bundles are used to avoid issues.
+Thanks @petebacondarwin for this [crucial information](https://github.com/angular/angular/issues/43716#issuecomment-934628526)

 Cheers